Job Title and Responsibilities

 Postgraduate economics teaching

 I have taught and examined at all levels in higher education, mainly in the areas of economics, applied economics and research methods (especially econometrics).
-I have supervised 17 PhD students to successful completion, published 33 papers in peer-reviewed journals in economics, public policy and business/management, and have 14 years experience of leading external projects (including, currently, an EU Framework 7 project for DG Research).
+I have supervised 30 PhD students to successful completion, published 47 papers in peer-reviewed journals in economics, public policy and business/management, and have more than 15 years' experience of leading external projects (including an EU Framework 7 project for DG Research).

 My Inaugural Lecture took place on 20th March 2012: Rebalancing Britain’s Economy: Promoting SME innovation in the West Midland’s traditional manufacturing industries (PDF, file size: 2.09MB) .